When is the Hamilton movie released on Disney+? How to watch the musical

 ” On July 3, you’re getting the whole show, every note & scene, & a 1-minute countdown clock during intermission (bathroom!)” he tweeted.
 “But MPAA has a hard rule about language: more than 1 utterance of “F***” is an automatic R rating.
 We have 3 “F***s” in our show.
 So…

-“I literally gave two fucks so the kids could see it,” he quipped, saying the film mutes the expletive on one instance during the song Yorktown and another in Washington on Your Side.
+“I literally gave two f***s so the kids could see it,” he quipped, saying the film mutes the expletive on one instance during the song Yorktown and another in Washington on Your Side.

 “You can sing whatEVER you like at home (even sync up the album)!” he added.